jithukrishnan15-hash/Exploratory-Data-Analysis-of-Consumer-Complaints/README.md

 The data set and data dictionary are attached here.

-TASK 1: Problem Definition & Dataset Selection
+These are the steps which i have done on this project TASK 1: Problem Definition & Dataset Selection

 TASK 2: Data Cleaning & Pre-processing